cloudflare/db-connect/README.md

 # Beta Access

-We are looking for beta testers who want to create applications using `db-connect`, especially on Cloudflare Workers.
+We are looking for beta testers who want to create applications using `db-connect` using Cloudflare Workers.
 If you have a use-case or an idea, [reach out](mailto:ashcon@cloudflare.com) to us and we'll consider giving you with special access!